enyone/blog/_posts/2016-10-29-Mount-and-decrypt-LVM-luks-encrypted-hard-disk.md

-# How to mount and decrypt LVM-luks encrypted hard disk
+# Mount and decrypt LVM-luks encrypted hard disk

 This helps you when you need to mount LVM-luks encrypted partition manually.
 This guide works at least in GNU/Linux Debian Jessie.